Skip to main content

 Rapid Antigen Tests

 An RAT is designed to directly detect SARS-CoV-2 virus proteins (antigens) in respiratory specimens.
-It is intended for qualitative detection of antigens in specimens from individuals with suspected infections.
-As such, it should be used in conjunction with the results of clinical interpretation and other laboratory tests.
 Different brands of tests are available in the market.
 Most of them require nasal or nasopharyngeal swab samples or deep throat saliva samples.
 The test is easy to perform.

 How to choose RAT kits?